 How to Hire an Inspector

 For most people, the purchase of a home is the largest investment they’ll ever make.
-Getting an independent, expert opinion on the operability of the structure and its systems is imperative.
+Getting an independent, expert opinion on the structural components of the home, and its systems, is imperative.
 But not all home inspectors have the same experience, training, or certifications – what’s more is there are currently no federal regulations governing home inspectors.
 Home inspectors are governed only by whatever laws are in place in the state in which the inspection is performed, and these laws vary greatly.
 So how do you make sure you’ve hired the right person for the job?

 When shopping for a home inspector, it’s vital that you do your homework and interview each inspector based on the checklist below.